keboola/website/_solutions/solutions.md

     desc: "MallGroup Europa’s leading retail in 6 countries has enabled analytics through Keboola to all departments from logistics to customer success and marketing within two months. \n"
+- template: article-list-one-row
+  block: article-list-one-row
+  headline: Financials
+  content: From aggregating data from disperse legacy banking systems, to helping
+    your marketing to create single view of customer, drive data driven marketing effort to modern collaboration of your risk department on agile risk assessments, Keboola platform supports you.
+  list:
+  - title: Hello Bank!
+    desc: When we had all the data aggregated in Excel, we couldn’t continue verifying and investigating details and new connections.
+What’s more, we lacked proper visualization...

 ---